davetron5000/faas-is-a-what-now/markdown/more_functions.md

 !END EDIT_FILE

 With these pieces, `js/app.js` becomes not much more than configuration.
 We need to register the functions we just created as receivers for some events.
 One event is `newEmailAddress`, which we have the `Database` firing.
-The other two events we'll fir inside `js/app.js` as well:
+The other two events we'll fire inside `js/app.js` as well:

 !CREATE_FILE js/app.js